WalletConnect/walletconnect-docs/quick-start/wallets/swift.md

 ## Github

-This quick start is currently incomplete, please check the [Github repository](https://github.com/WalletConnect/kotlin-walletconnect-lib) for this SDK
+This quick start is currently incomplete, please check the [Github repository](https://github.com/WalletConnect/kotlin-walletconnect-lib) for this Client